helto4real/lovelace-custom-cards/src/canvas-gauge-card/readme.md

 If you want to support the developer, please support the libdevs of the canvas-gauges.

 ## Screens
 Here is a som different screens from my own setup.
+But the possibilites in your own look and feel are great.

 <a href="docs/screen1.png" target="_blank"><img src="docs/screen1.png"  width="254" height="204"/></a>
 <a href="docs/screen2.png" target="_blank"><img src="docs/screen2.png"  width="313" height="239"/></a>